bitclash/node-app-scratch-b16/readme.md

-# UXE - Node app from scratch
+d# UXE - Node app from scratch

 For this assignment, students will be required to build a UI module example view using Node and libsass with JavaScript(jQuery) and prepare for deployment to Heroku.